concoctions/BlackBlox/README.md

 #### Factory chains table
 This table specifies the location of the proces chain data used in the factory, as well as the  primary product and whether that product is an inflow or outflow of the chain.
 The first chain of the chain list is assumed to be the main product chain, but otherwise it doesn't matter.
-The chains can either be in the same file, if an excel workbook, or in a seperate file.
+The chains can either be in the same file, if an Excel workbook, or in a seperate file.

 e.g.